eetann/choomame/docs/meta.md

   - example: English, Japanese, Spanish ...
 - `Custom Link`: easy access to frequently viewed pages, site searches, official documents
   - Check https://github.com/eetann/choomame-custom-link-collection#readme for details.
+  - Please operate links at your own risk.

 These can be freely customized on the option page.